Tuplanolla/adom-tas/README.md

 The following examples are for installing it from source on (a freshly installed) Arch Linux.

-Install build tools:
+Install the tools to build things with:

 	[user@arch ~]$ pacman -S gcc make

+Install the tools to build the documentation with if you feel like it:

+	[user@arch ~]$ pacman -S doxygen

 Install the dependencies (not libcurses or libconfig++) using your package manager of choice:

 	[user@arch ~]$ pacman -S libc libncurses libconfig

-Install tools to clone the repository:
+Install the tools to clone the repository:

 	[user@arch ~]$ pacman -S ssh git